 needed to profess his love.

-Red Dust Rising (The Habit of Rainy Nights Press), a chapbook of poems about a family healing from war; and a full collection, Before Igniting (Rippling Brook Press).
+Marilyn Johnston is the author of Red Dust Rising (The Habit of Rainy Nights Press), a chapbook of poems about a family healing from war; and a full collection, Before Igniting (Rippling Brook Press).
 She received a writing fellowship from Oregon Literary Arts and won a Robert Penn Warren writing competition prize, as well as the Donna J. Stone National Literary Award for Poetry.
 She teaches creative writing in the Artist in the Schools Program, primarily working with incarcerated youth.

 Know anyone who might appreciate reading Marilyn’s poem?